The Top 9 Free Financial Tools Every Saver Needs in 2025

 Online Net Worth Calculators

-Key Features: Quick net worth estimates via web forms, a simple free financial tool.
+Key Features: Quick one-time estimates via web forms.

 • Platform: Web

 Debt can hold you back from financial freedom.
-These free financial tools help you create smart repayment strategies to tackle debt fast, often working hand-in-hand with budgeting apps.
-Want to dig deeper into debt repayment strategies?
-Check out our comparison of debt snowball vs. avalanche to find the best approach for you.
+These tools help you create smart repayment strategies and work well alongside a budget.
+Want a deeper dive?
+Compare the debt snowball vs. avalanche to pick your best path.

 Undebt.it